Join The Baltimore County Fire Department

 The department holds practice sessions prior to the actual test so that candidates have the best possible chance of success.

-Applicants who fail to bring a completed and signed Physical Ability Waiver and government issued identification with them to the physical ability test will not be allowed to participate in the test.
+Applicants who fail to bring a completed and signed Medical Authorization Form (PDF) and government issued identification with them to the physical ability test will not be allowed to participate in the test.
+Applicants are also required to sign a Waiver of Liability on practice and test dates to participate in the physical ability test.

-If you have questions about or problems with the written examination, contact the Office of Human Resources, 410-887-3135.
+If you have questions about or problems with your application or the written examination, contact the Office of Human Resources, 410-887-3135.

 If you have other questions, use this online form to contact the Recruitment Unit.